IngmarBuchenhain/Mensch-aergere-dich-nicht/README.md

 - You are allowed to use an outside piece with a six (even if pieces are left home): **True**
 - Game is finished when all players (including KI) have finished (Else finished when first player finished): **False**
 #### Clarification
 On the start field multiple pieces are possible.
+If multiple pieces are standing on a start field this is marked in the UI by a '!' besides this start field.
 On the field if you would have to throw your own piece, you simply can not walk (except you have other free pieces).
 ## Contributors
 - [Niklas Arnold](https://github.com/niklasar)